yanpliu/robottelo/README.md

 # GitLab Runners

 This project uses GitLab CI to execute Linting and Priliminary testing on each new Merge Request opened against the repo.
-In order to allow GitLab CI to execute against your Fork of this project, you need to navigate to `Settings->CI/CD->Runners` and enable `ocp4-satci-runner-1` for your project.
+In order to allow GitLab CI to execute against your Fork of this project, you need to navigate to `Settings->CI/CD->Runners` and enable `docker-runner-satqe-jenkins` for your project.
 In case you can't find this runner for any reason, you should contact the maintainers of the repo for more information/help.

 ## File structure